mikumikudice/mikumikudice.github.io/README.md

 # Guten Tag
-I'm Mateus.
+I'm miko.
 I'm also a freelancer translator, hobbyist programmer and digital artist. this website is my portfolio AND my personal blog. enjoy!